eyob721/alx-higher_level_programming/0x05-python-exceptions/README.md

 - The lists can contain items of any type.
 - And the lists can also be of any length.
 - It returns a list containing the result of the division.
-- If an exception is raised a value of 0 is used in the returnsed result list.
+- If an exception is raised a value of 0 is used in the returned result list.
 - `try: / except: / finally:` clauses must be used.

 [5-raise_exception.py](./5-raise_exception.py)